ahmedjalambo-dev/GSG-tic-tac-toe-console-dart/README.md

 A simple console-based Tic-Tac-Toe game built in Dart.
 Play against another player on a 3x3 board directly in your terminal!

-## 📦 Requirements

-- Dart SDK (any stable version)
-- Terminal or console access

 ## 🚀 How to Run

 1. **Clone or download** this project.